thanos1983/terraform/Kubernetes/modules/KubernetesClusterRoleBindingV1/README.md

-# A ClusterRoleBinding may be used to grant permission at the cluster level and in all namespaces.
+# A ClusterRoleBinding may be used to grant permission at the cluster level and in all namespaces

 ## Sample of use: